I agree with Jeff - we can’t seem to get the ideal weather:

 1.5 cups plain yogurt

-1 lemon – juice of ½ bunch of dill 1 clove of garlic salt and pepper to taste Thinly slice cumbers.
+1 large cucumber1 lemon – juice of ½ bunch of dill 1 clove of garlic salt and pepper to taste Thinly slice cumbers.
 Mix all the ingredients together.
 Enjoy!

 3 T bread crumbs